Altinity/clickhouse-sql-examples/helm/README.md

 We do not make an effort to show everything users can do with Helm.
 The samples provide a starting point for further embroidery.

+**IMPORTANT NOTE** The ClickHouseKeeperInstallation (CHK) resource is still  marked as experimental by the cloud engineering team.
+It should not be used (yet) in production systems.
+We therefore recommend to continue with ZooKeeper for now.

 ## Prerequisites

 You'll need to do the following to get started.